Walden Bello: 2022 national elections

 The Laban ng Masa coalition launched a campaign to collect 300,000 signatures to urge Bello to run for president in the 2022 elections.
 In a statement, Laban ng Masa said it wants to "push for an ambitious platform that focuses on the poor, prioritizes the neglected, and fights for the rights of ordinary Filipinos".
 Bello's group sought talks with Vice President Robredo's backers for three months but were ignored.
 This caused them to support Leody de Guzman's presidential candidacy, instead.

 2022 vice presidential campaign

 In October 2021, Bello decided to run for the vice-presidency under the Partido Lakas ng Masa, replacing Raquel Castillo who had filed her candidacy as Guzman's running mate in the same party.

 Political positions

 The US Socialist Worker described Bello as "one of the most articulate and prolific voices on the international left" and that "he has devoted most of his life to fighting imperialism and corporate globalization".
 Bello was also a supporter of Hugo Chávez and was impressed by his opposition to the United States, stating after Chávez's death that he was "a class act, one impossible to follow.
 Wherever you are right now, give 'em hell".

+Controversies

+On August 8, 2022, Bello was arrested by the police in his home in Quezon City through an arrest warrant issued by the Davao City Regional Trial Court Branch 10.
+He had been indicted in June for cyberlibel based on the Revised Penal Code and the Cybercrime Prevention Act of 2012 (Republic Act 10175); stemming from a complaint filed against him by former Davao City information officer Jefry Tupas.
+He was detained at the Quezon City Police District headquarters at Camp Karingal until he was released the following day after posting bail.

+His arrest was condemned by the European Parliament and the Asean Parliamentarians for Human Rights.
+The case raised concerns about freedom of speech and reportedly drew protests.

+In January 2023, the RTC Branch 10 entered a not guilty plea for Bello as he refused to enter a plea to a charge against him.